james-bjss/fargate-aws-github-runner/README.md

 * Currently this solution only supports Ad-Hoc creation of epehemeral Runners.
 * I have not added proxy or custom endpoint support yet, but this should be fairly trivial to add.
 * I don't have access to a GH enterprise so the Runners only operate on a Org or Repo currently.
+* Windows runners - Though this should be possible!

 # Solution Overview
 1. The solution utilises a GitHub App which installed in your GH account (see setup)